 Story of Thor 1/2

-There was an odd trend in the '80s and early '90s where game companies would heavily westernize their games' box art to keep anime style art away from our eyes, even though they would almost never change the in-game graphics to match.
+More westernized cover art.
 Suikoden came out right at the tail end of that era and is one of the few examples of it on the Playstation 1.
 I get the feeling most of the faces here were just day-to-day workers at Konami's North American office.

 More comically bad early CGI, framed with superfluous godrays and layer filtering.
 Someone at Sega of Europe got their boss to shell out for a Photoshop license and damn it, he was going to use it!